 Pros and Cons:

-- Easy to use APIs
+- Easy-to-use APIs

 - Lower accuracy in high-volume use cases